Carter G. Woodson: Early life and education

 Woodson later attended the University of Chicago, where he was awarded an A.B. and A.M. in 1908.
 He was a member of the first Black professional fraternity Sigma Pi Phi and a member of Omega Psi Phi.
 Woodson's M.A thesis was titled "The German Policy of France in the War of Austrian Succession."
 He completed his PhD in history at Harvard University in 1912, where he was the second African American (after W. E. B. Du Bois) to earn a doctorate.
 His doctoral dissertation, The Disruption of Virginia, was based on research he did at the Library of Congress while teaching high school in Washington, D.C.
+The dissertation explores the history of Virginia from its founding until its secession in 1861.
 During his research, Woodson came into conflict with his supervisors, causing professor of history, Frederick Jackson Turner, to intervene on Woodson's behalf.
 Woodson's dissertation advisor was Albert Bushnell Hart, who had also been the advisor for Du Bois, with Edward Channing and Charles Haskins also on the committee.

-After earning his doctoral degree, he continued teaching in public schools–no university was willing to hire him–ultimately becoming the principal of the all-Black Armstrong Manual Training School in Washington D.C.
+After earning his doctoral degree, he continued teaching, though racism from the mainstream elite institutions of the time meant he taught at other places.
+An early senior position was as principal of the all-Black Armstrong Manual Training School in Washington D.C.
 He later joined the faculty at Howard University as a professor, and served there as Dean of the College of Arts and Sciences.

 Woodson felt that the American Historical Association (AHA) had no interest in Black history, noting that although he was a dues-paying member of the AHA, he was not allowed to attend AHA conferences.
 Woodson became convinced he had no future in the white-dominated historical profession, and to work as a Black historian would require creating an institutional structure that would make it possible for Black scholars to study history.
 Because Woodson lacked the funds to finance such a new institutional structure himself, he turned to philanthropist institutions such as the Carnegie Foundation, the Julius Rosenwald Foundation and the Rockefeller Foundation.